teamdeeson/warden/README.md

 https://docs.mongodb.com/ecosystem/drivers/php/

+(There can sometimes be version issues with the mongodb PHP driver when installing the Warden app.
+This is detailed further down under 'Known issues').

 #### Using the legacy Mongodb driver

 If you are using an older version of Mongodb which limits you to the legacy mongodb